 10. Meet your favourite characters

-Every kid starts looking for their favourite characters as soon as they walk into Disneyland.
+Every kid starts looking for their favorite characters as soon as they walk into Disneyland.
 A lot of people are thrilled about the greetings, but they are unable to make the most of it.
-Put in a little more effort into the meeting, and you’ll get a lot more out of the encounter.
+Put a little more effort into the meeting, and you’ll get a lot more out of the encounter.

-Whether you are meeting the princesses such as Elsa and Anna, Cinderella, Ariel, Sleeping Beauty or the superheroes like spiderman, Guardians of the Galaxy or of course, Mickey Mouse, the interaction can be super memorable.
+Whether you are meeting the princesses such as Elsa and Anna, Cinderella, Ariel, Sleeping Beauty, or the superheroes like spiderman, Guardians of the Galaxy, or of course, Mickey Mouse, the interaction can be super memorable.

 Tip: Remember that there’s a human inside the costume, so do something creative.
 Ask the Donald duck his age or get the princess a rose.
 If you have a request, just ask, and they’ll fulfil it.